Exercises in Photographing Mercury in front of the sun

 NEVER try to photograph the sun without using a solar filter (made from glass or film) in front of the telescope/camara lens!

-Detailed annotations about building solar filters, mounting the camera, ... can be found on Tim Cole's noteworthy page Solar imaging with a digital camera, in an article of "Sky and Telescope" and in Fred Espanak's Transit of Mercury 2019 page.
+Detailed annotations about building solar filters, mounting the camera, ... can be found on Tim Cole's noteworthy page Solar imaging with a digital camera and in Fred Espanak's Transit of Mercury 2019 page.